INSPIRE: Intensity and spatial information-based deformable image registration: Performance Analysis

 \subsubsection{Experiment Setup}

-This evaluation consists of two parts.
-The first part is an ablation study of key features proposed as parts of the INSPIRE registration method: (i) inverse inconsistency, and (ii) gradient-weighted sampling.
-The second part is a comparative study, were INSPIRE is benchmarked against existing high quality general purpose registration methods, parametric registration toolkit \elastixname \cite{klein2009elastix}, and non-parametric registration ANTs SyN \cite{avants2011reproducible}.
+In this study, INSPIRE is benchmarked against widely used general purpose registration methods, the parametric registration toolkit \elastixname \cite{klein2009elastix}, and the non-parametric ANTs SyN \cite{avants2011reproducible}.
 We also evaluated a feature-based method based on SIFT-features \cite{lowe1999object} (using a variety of settings), but the obtained feature point-sets were consistently too noisy to be useful, so we excluded that approach from the full study.
+Finally, we also compare with the recent learning-based method VoxelMorph, both without (VM) \cite{balakrishnan2018unsupervised,balakrishnan2019voxelmorph} and with (100 steps of) instance optimization (VM-IO).